 Clean Transportation Programs and Policies

-Researchers: James Di Filippo, Colleen Callahan, Britta McOmber, and Naseem Golestani
+Researchers: James Di Filippo, Colleen Callahan, and Naseem Golestani

-The second project will explore strategies to incentivize zero-emission heavy-duty truck adoption in the Inland Empire of Southern California.
+A second project is exploring strategies to incentivize zero-emission heavy-duty truck adoption in the Inland Empire of Southern California.
 This work is supported by a Climate Change Research partnership grant from the Strategic Growth Council.